chain4energy/c4e-chain/x/cfevesting/README.md

 ### Vesting Pool

 Vesting pool locks some amount of tokens for configured period of time.
 Each vesting pool has its owner (creator account).
 A single owner can have multiple vesting pools.
-Each vesting pool is identified by its unique name (among all the pools belonging to a single owner).
+Each vesting pool is identified by its unique name (unique among all the pools belonging to a single owner).

 Vesting pools have the following parameters:
 * name - unique name (among owner's pools)